Identifying Gifted Children

-Student information is reviewed periodically throughout the child's school career, starting during Grade 1 and then whenever new information becomes available (or at the request of a teacher or parent).
+Student information is reviewed periodically throughout the child's school career, starting during kindergarten and then whenever new information becomes available (or at the request of a teacher or parent).

-By Grade 3, enough information has been gathered to make a sound decision about the child's educational needs.
-In the winter of that year, we review the results of the Naglieri Nonverbal Ability Test (NNAT), which is a strong indicator of a child's ability.
-Individual assessments take place during 3rd grade and formal identification takes place in the spring of that year.
+By grade 3, enough information has been gathered to make a sound decision about the child's educational needs.
+In the winter of that year, we review the results of the CogAT Screening Form, which is a strong indicator of a child's ability.
+Individual assessments take place during grade 3 and formal identification takes place in the spring of that year.

-Formal service begins in Grade 4.
-We continue to screen data from the NNAT test in Grade 5.
-We also review FAST (reading/math) and NWEA MAP (academic progress) data, classroom performance, and gifted characteristic indicators in to make new service recommendations.
+Formal service begins in grade 4.
+We continue to screen data from the CogAT given in grade 5.
+We also review FAST (reading/math) data, classroom performance, and gifted characteristic indicators to make new service recommendations.

 My child has been in a gifted program in another school district.
 Does this guarantee placement in Roseville Area Schools' Gifted and Talented Program?

 Participation in a gifted program in another school district does not necessarily qualify a student for gifted services in Roseville Area Schools.
-Be sure to shared your child's gifted identification data with the GATE Services coordinator, and we review the records to determine how to best serve the child in our district.
+Be sure to share your child's gifted identification data with the GATE coordinator, and we will review the records to determine how to best serve the child in our district.